OWC ThunderBay 8 review: loads of space, room for improvement

 Overall, the ThunderBay 8 is a good upgrade from the Drobo 5D with increased storage capacity, 2.5" SSD drive support, faster read/write speeds, Thunderbolt 3 power and expandability, plus additional ports for adding peripherals.
 I won't truly know how well the ThunderBay and SoftRAID XT software works until encountering my first drive failure (knock on wood), but will update this post when and if that happens.

-For photographers and/or videographers who want immediate access to large amounts of data, with protection against single hard drive failure, the ThunderBay 8 does do the job.
-I wish the enclosure had better sound dampening, a quieter fan, and a better gate design, but the read/write speeds are way faster than my Drobo, and I very much enjoy the convenience of accessing all my data and editing video directly off the ThunderBay.
+For photographers and/or videographers who want immediate access to large amounts of data, with RAID protection against hard drive failures, the ThunderBay 8 does do the job.
+I wish the enclosure had better sound dampening, a quieter fan, and a better gate design, but the read/write speeds are faster than my Drobo, and I very much enjoy the convenience of accessing all my data and editing video directly off the ThunderBay.

 Video